5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 This config is working 100% for T530 Models wih both HD (`AAPL,ig-platform-id 03006601`) and HD+ panels (`AAPL,ig-platform-id 04006601`).

 If you simply want to have a well-running system, use this config!
 You need to rename it to `config.plist` in order to boot with this.
 But before you do, open the config and have a look at the `ACPI > Add` section.
-Enable either `DSDT-HD.aml` or `DSDT-HD+.aml` *(never both)* depending on the display panel of your T530.
+Enable either `DSDT-HD.aml` or `DSDT-HD+.aml` *(never both)* depending on the display panel of your T530;

+AAPL,ig-platform-id 04006601 = HD+ = 1600x900 px
+AAPL,ig-platform-id 03006601 = HD = 1366x768 px

 Check the comments of the entries to decide which one you need to enable.
 By default, the DSDT for HD+ panels is enabled.

 **NOT WORKING**